AdamJD01/HP1PCPatchDifferences/Support/Finished Version/readme.txt

 DirectX 8.0

-It is highly recommended that you install DirectX 8.0 from your Harry Potter and the Philosophers Stone install disk as DirectX 8.0 is known to resolve a number of video card and other graphical issues.
+It is highly recommended that you install DirectX 8.0 from your Harry Potter and the Sorcerer's Stone install disk as DirectX 8.0 is known to resolve a number of video card and other graphical issues.